LylahL/Team-Flare-Hackathon/README.md

 - **Purpose**: A comprehensive platform for immigration-related services, including forum discussions, legal Q&A powered by ChatGPT, administrative controls, and advanced analytics.
 - **Features**:
   - **Analytics Dashboard**: Visualize immigration trends and generate reports with interactive charts.
+  - **Analytics Dashboard**: Visualize immigration trends and generate reports with interactive charts.
   - **Notification System**: Real-time updates with mark as read and mark all as read functionality.
-  - **Admin Dashboard**: Manage users, content, and system settings with ease.
+  - **Multi-language Support**: Seamlessly switch between multiple languages with culturally-specific guidance and localized resources.
   - **Forum Integration**: Engage in discussions with other users and experts.
   - **ChatGPT Q&A**: Get instant answers to immigration-related questions using AI.